David Campese: 1986

-Campese scored two tries against Italy in Australia's first Test of the 1986 season, with what rugby writer Terry Smith in Path to Victory described as "probably his most complete display in Australia's colours."
-By scoring his 14th Test try, Campese equalled Australian winger Brendan Moon's record for most Test tries scored by an Australian player.
+Campese scored two tries against Italy in Australia's first Test of the season.
+By scoring his 14th Test try, he equalled Australian winger Brendan Moon's record for most Test tries scored by an Australian player.
 By scoring his 15th Test try, Campese broke this record.
 He also became the third Australian to score 100 career Test match points.